Telenav/kivakit-assets/docs/index.md

 &nbsp; &nbsp; &nbsp; &nbsp; &mdash; Antoine de Saint-Exup&eacute;ry

-> *The mission of KivaKit is to accelerate the development of Java software through the use of integrated, modular, object-oriented design.*
+> The mission of KivaKit is to provide a new vision for the development of Java

-KivaKit extends the JDK to provide quick and easy solutions to common everyday software problems.
-It does this by providing new abstractions and APIs, and by simplifying existing APIs.

-KivaKit is composed of a number of nested sub-projects that are Java 11+ modules.
-These modules address different areas of concern in developing Java applications.
+> software by providing a design system that takes code reuse to a new level.

+KivaKit is more than an application framework.
+It's a new way to think about Java coding.

+KivaKit uses several key patterns to make coding easier, more consistent and more modular:

+ - Consistent object composition and behavior
+ - Components that are easy to build, discover and use
+ - Components that unify major JDK functionality

 The resources below will help you to get started.

 <img src="https://telenav.github.io/telenav-assets/images/separators/horizontal-line-128.png" srcset="https://telenav.github.io/telenav-assets/images/separators/horizontal-line-128-2x.png 2x"/>